openzipkin-contrib/zipkin-storage-kafka/README.md

 [Luwak](https://github.com/flaxsearch/luwak) will be used to create an in-memory index that can handle these queries.

+## Implementation

+This Zipkin storage implementation is based on Kafka Streams State.

+### Kafka Span Consumer

+`KafkaSpanConsumer` implementation is based on Kafka Producer API, that stores spans individually on a Spans Kafka topic.

+### Kafka Span Store

+`KafkaSpanStore` is based on Kafka Streams and [Lucene](https://lucene.apache.org/).

+To support `getTrace`, `getServiceNames` and `getSpanNames` a stream-processor is:

+- Polling data from incoming spans created by `KafkaSpanConsumer`.
+- Group spans on traces.
+- Record service names and span names related.
+- Creating service dependencies.

+To support `getTraces` requires an index of spans tagged by service names, span names, id, timestamp, tags, etc.

+A custom Kafka Stream store was implemented to collect traces and index them using Lucene.

+**All Stores are using Global state, which consumes all partitions.
+This means that every instance stores all data on a defined directory.** All these with the trade-off of removing the need for an additional database.

 ## Get started

 To build the project you will need Java 8.